 Although using a slightly different approach, I was able to arrive at the exact same results with my Python script as the Secretary of State’s office and Professor Tefft.

 But here’s how mine finds the missing data!
 The Secretary of State’s office used “batch eliminations” based on their mathematical impossibility to win.
 While this arrives at the winning candidate correctly, we miss some of the drama along the way.
 It wasn’t until I used runoffs that I could see that candidate Tiffany Bond received a maximum of 6.67% support.
 This is completely missing from the Secretary of State’s published results, and an important aspect of this election!
 I’m sure Ms. Bond would agree.

 Verify Maine’s CD2 election yourself!
-Visit our RCV project page on bitbucket for all the code, data and detailed instructions.
+Visit our RCV project page on GitHub for all the code, data and detailed instructions.
 I included all ballot data both for convenience and historical reference.

-What other film gives its audience a code repository?!?
+What other film gives you a code repository?!?